-Refer NZFRS By-Laws 9.01 Code of Conduct at NZFRS Events, NZFRS Policy 3.05 Discipline Procedure and World Skate General https://worldskate.org/about/documents/category/304-world-skate-charters.ht ml requirements to remain valid.
+Refer NZFRS By-Laws 9.01 Code of Conduct at NZFRS Events, NZFRS Policy 3.05 Discipline Procedure and World Skate General requirements to remain valid.
 The annual updating requirements are laid out in the NZAC Artistic Coach Accreditation Manual, and are due by the 1st of January each year.

-25.03 Each CAC, Sports Specific Level 1 and Level 2 accreditation issued by the New Zealand Artistic Roller Sports Committee is subject to annual updating
+25.03 Each CAC, Sports Specific Level 1 and Level 2 accreditation issued by the New

+Zealand Artistic Roller Sports Committee is subject to annual updating

-- 25.04 If an accredited coach fails to complete the annual updating requirements for a CAC, SSL1 or SSL2 coaching accreditation by the 1st of January each year, their accreditation will become inactive and they will have their relative access to the marshalling area restricted.
-Any coaches with an inactive accreditation will need to apply for RPL to the NZ Academy of Coaches and the NZFRS Artistic Roller Sports Committee via the processes outlined in the NZAC Artistic Coach Accreditation Manual. - 25.04.01 Any accreditation that remains inactive for 4 (four) consecutive years or longer will be considered invalid and RPL will not be applicable, requiring the coach to start their accreditation process from the beginning.
+25.04 If an accredited coach fails to complete the annual updating requirements for a

+CAC, SSL1 or SSL2 coaching accreditation by the 1st of January each year, their accreditation will become inactive and they will have their relative access to the marshalling area restricted.
+Any coaches with an inactive accreditation will need to apply for RPL to the NZ Academy of Coaches and the NZFRS Artistic Roller Sports Committee via the processes outlined in the NZAC Artistic Coach will be considered invalid and RPL will not be applicable, requiring the coach to start their accreditation process from the beginning.